GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/configuration.md

 All the `addr` options are in the form of `ip:port`.

-### Metasrv subcommand flags
+### Metasrv subcommand options

-You can list all the flags from the following command:
+You can list all the options from the following command:

 ```
 greptime metasrv start --help